Treatment Programs and Services

 Positive Behavior Support Committee (PBSC) – Peer Technical Review

-Provides peer technical review of positive behavior support plans for the consumers receiving services by the ND Developmental Center; REM-ND, Inc.; Friendship, Inc; and Support Systems Inc.
+Provides peer technical review of positive behavior support plans for the consumers receiving services at the Life Skills & Transition Center; REM-ND, Inc.; Friendship, Inc; and Support Systems Inc.

 Human Rights Committee

-Provides due process review for the consumers receiving services by the ND Developmental Center and REM-ND, Inc. It is available to consumers of other providers of the area as well.
+Provides due process review for the consumers receiving services at the Life Skills & Transition Center and REM-ND, Inc. It is available to consumers of other providers of the area as well.

 Dakota East Day Program Services